For Simple Clean-Up (refreshing) of old Finishes without Stripping:

 There is no topic more controversial in the phonograph-collecting hobby than the subject of refinishing.
 This topic is the cause of more arguments and damaged friendships than any other single issue.
 Many collectors passionately believe that very little or no work should be done on an original finish, no matter what its condition.
 Originality means everything.
 On the other side of the fence are those collectors who immediately refinish even the smallest blemish in the attempt to make every machine perfect.

 Since this is a rather personal subject, let me take a personal perspective.
 I'd rather have my machines looking nice than to have badly alligatored finishes and scratched, peeling veneer surrounding me.
-I would never consider refinishing a phonograph that has a good original finish, even if it has some scratches or slight wear.
+I would never consider refinishing a phonograph that has a decent original finish, even if it has some scratches or wear.
 Those machines always stay original.
 However, if the finish is really shot, or if the veneer is bad, I do what is necessary to get the machine back to a "close-to-new" condition.
 I don't pretend that I can restore them to look exactly as they did when they were new...but I can come darn close with some careful work.
 That is solely my opinion, and I certainly respect the position of others who may feel differently.

 There are almost as many techniques to refurbish an old cabinet as there are collectors.
 I've heard just about everything over the years, and I think I've tried most of them.
 In the final analysis, in my opinion, if you have a machine that you want to refurbish, just bite the bullet, strip it down, and refinish it correctly.
 The short cuts are risky and can waste a lot of time.